View Document Text

 investment manager.
 The Compensation

-to Investment Manager component of
+to Investment Manager component of the

-the Access Account Fee will be paid to
+Access Account Fee will be paid to the

-the investment manager from us will
+investment manager from us will typically

-typically range between 0.18%-0.65%
+range between 0.18%-0.65% depending

-investment manager.
+allocated to the investment manager.

 investment level that will reduce the

-would not be subject to the Access
+subject to the Access Account Fee or the

-Account Fee or the A+ Account Fee.
+A+ Account Fee.

 • other fees and charges that you are